In May I had my best friend and his girlfriend coming for the first time in Thailand.

 Day 4 : Shopping Mall in Bangkok and Flight to Krabi

 After 2 day trips from Bangkok and two really early mornings, it was time to get some rest.

 We woke up late and went to Terminal 21 for lunch.

-Terminal is one of the biggest and fanciest mall in Bangkok and one of the best place to do some shopping and grab a quick lunch at their huge food court.
+Terminal is one of the biggest and fanciest malls in Bangkok and one of the best places to do some shopping and grab a quick lunch at their huge food court.

 Then time to pack the bags and head to Don Muang Airport to take our flight to Krabi.

 If like us you're going there during the day, plan around one hour to go from the center of Bangkok to Don Muang airport, and about 300฿ (including tolls).

 For domestic flights with AirAsia and if you don't have any bags to check-in, do the online check-in in advance.

 Then when you arrive at the airport you can print your boarding pass at the machine, go through security and get to the gate in less than 30 minutes.

 Then the flight from Bangkok to Krabi was just over 1 hour.
 So not much to say about it.
 It was just enough time to learn more about Thai Street food on Netflix.